asafvanunu/asafvanunu/README.md

 ## Hi there 👋
+My name is Asaf and I am a PhD student at Ben Gurion University My main fields of interest are remote sensing and GIS I'm working on GEO satellite fire detection

 <!--
 **asafvanunu/asafvanunu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.